spack/spack-tutorial/tutorial_environments.rst

 As mentioned before, activating the environment sets a number of environment variables.
-That includes variables like ``CPATH``, ``LIBRARY_PATH``, and ``LD_LIBRARY_PATH``, which allows you to easily find package headers and libraries installed in the environment.
+That includes variables like ``PATH``, ``LIBRARY_PATH``, and ``LD_LIBRARY_PATH``, which allows you to easily find package executables and libraries installed in the environment.

 Let's look specifically at path-related environment variables using ``env | grep PATH``: